-Hawke's Bay woman Jess Reid's sudden death leaves fiancé bereft
+Fatal epileptic seizure: Hawke's Bay woman Jess Reid's death leaves fiance bereft

-A young Hawke's Bay woman has died suddenly at home, leaving her fiancé alone and facing the crippling financial result of her death.
+A young Hawke's Bay woman has died suddenly at home from a suspected epileptic seizure - leaving her fiance alone and facing the crippling financial result of her death.

-Jess Reid, 23, died suddenly at home from what is believed to be an epileptic seizure.
+Jess Reid, 23, died suddenly at her Hastings home on Friday.

 Her death leaves her fiance Alex Bradley facing life without his partner and the prospect of losing the home that was their "dream property".